How To Remove Fabric Softener Stains: 14 Steps (with Pictures)

 |Show more |Show less X

 This article was co-authored by Sergey Paramonov.
 Sergey Paramonov is a Laundry Expert and the Co-Founder of FreshRobe laundry and dry-cleaning delivery service based in San Francisco, California.
 Sergey has over 10 years of experience in the industry and specializes in laundry, dry cleaning services, and delivery services.
 His facilities use energy and water-efficient technology to prioritize a sustainable, professional cleaning service for all types of garments. wikiHow marks an article as reader-approved once it receives enough positive feedback.
-In this case, several readers have written to tell us that this article was helpful to them, earning it our reader-approved status.
-This article has been viewed 438,521 times.
+In this case, 100% of readers who voted found the article helpful, earning it our reader-approved status.
+This article has been viewed 439,429 times.

 Fabric softener makes clothing soft and fresh, but it can also leave greasy-looking stains in its wake.
 Fortunately, in most cases the stains are simple to remove with soap and water, so they're almost never permanent.
 Next time you do your laundry, take a few extra measures to prevent future fabric softener stains from occurring.